dmx-systems/dmx-documentation/docs/devel.rst

     | Wording: DMX developers create *Plugins*.
     | *Application* on the other hand is not an explicit concept in DMX.
 In practice an application is a set of 1 or more plugins installed together.
 Existing plugins can be mixed to new applications.

-TODO: plugin vs. application
+TODO: explain plugin vs. application

 This guide describes how to develop DMX plugins.

 One specialty about a DMX plugin is that it can contain any part a traditional application is made of: a *Data Model*, *Business Logic* (server side), and a web front-end.
-To give you an impression what a DMX plugin can do, these might the effects once you install one:
+To give you an impression what a DMX plugin can do, these might be the effects once you install one:

 * The database contains additional *Types*.
 Some of them may appear in the menus of the DMX Webclient.
-E.g. the `dmx-notes` plugin creates the "Note" topic type.
+E.g. the `dmx-notes <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-notes>`_ plugin creates the "Note" topic type.
 The type appears in the Webclient search/create dialog, so the user can create/edit/search notes now.
 * Customized detail renderings.
-E.g. the `dmx-datetime` plugin provides formatters/editors for date and time values.
+E.g. the `dmx-datetime <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-datetime>`_ plugin provides formatters/editors for date and time values.
 * An additional *Topicmap Type* becomes available in the Webclient search/create dialog.
-E.g. once `dmx-geomaps` plugin is installed the user can create geo maps (besides normal topicmaps).
+E.g. once `dmx-geomaps <https://git.dmx.systems/dmx-plugins/dmx-geomaps>`_ plugin is installed the user can create geo maps (besides normal topicmaps).
 * New commands appear in the Webclient context menu.
-E.g. the `dmx-dita` plugins defines a topic type "DITA Processor", and adds a "Run" command to the context menu of DITA Processor topics.
+E.g. the `dmx-dita <https://git.dmx.systems/dmx-plugins/dmx-dita>`_ plugin defines a topic type "DITA Processor", and adds a "Run" command to the context menu of DITA Processor topics.
 * A new URL becomes available which launches a custom web front-end, completely independent from DMX Webclient.
-E.g. once the `dmx-mobile` plugin is installed you can launch its front-end via `http://localhost:8080/systems.dmx.mobile/`.
+E.g. once the `dmx-mobile <https://git.dmx.systems/dmx-plugins/dmx-mobile>`_ plugin is installed you can launch its front-end via `http://localhost:8080/systems.dmx.mobile/`.
 * An additional OSGi back-end service becomes available to be consumable by other plugins.
-E.g. a plugin can call the  ``createWorkspace()`` method of the `Workspaces Service` (as provided by the `dmx-workspaces` plugin).
+E.g. a plugin can call the  ``createWorkspace()`` method of the `Workspaces Service` (as provided by the `dmx-workspaces <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-workspaces>`_ plugin).
 * An additional REST service becomes available at a dedicated namespace URI.
-E.g. when the `dmx-topicmaps` plugin is installed its REST service is available under `http://localhost:8080/topicmaps`.
+E.g. when the `dmx-topicmaps <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-topicmaps>`_ plugin is installed its REST service is available under `http://localhost:8080/topicmaps`.
 So you can create/manipulate topicmaps regardless of which programming language you use.

 A DMX plugin contains one or more of these effects, in an arbitrary combination.